seqan/seqan3/doc/setup/quickstart_cmake/index.md

   and run `cmake` again.

-* **SDSL library not found**: `The SDSL library is required, but wasn't found.` This has two potential sources:
+* **SDSL library not found**: `The SDSL library is required, but wasn't found.` Or similar for other dependencies.
+Dependencies are checked by compiling a small file.
+A library not being found can have two potential causes:
-  + The repository wasn't cloned correctly.
-This can be verified by checking if `submodules/sdsl-lite/include/version.hpp` exists.
+  - The repository was not cloned correctly.
+This can be verified by checking whether `submodules/sdsl-lite/include/version.hpp` exists.
-  + Or, you are using MacOS and forgot to set `CC` and `CXX` variables and cmake is using Apple Clang as a compiler instead of GCC.
+  - The incorrect compiler is used (e.g., Apple Clang instead of GCC).
+Be sure to set `-DCMAKE_CXX_COMPILER=`.
+For an example, see \ref remark_cmake_cxx_compiler "this remark".